 In a large group the number of possible occasions in which letters of comfort could be issued can be very large.

-A Checklist: processes for the life of a letter of comfort, is provided at page 24, below.
+A Checklist: processes for the life of a letter of comfort, is provided in Appendix 1 at page 24.
 This can form a starting point for a chapter of a Finance/Treasury Policy manual.